Rockbridge, Wisconsin

 Rockbridge is a town in Richland County, Wisconsin, United States.
-The population was 721 at the 2000 census.
+The population was 697 at the 2020 census.
 The unincorporated communities of Rockbridge and Buck Creek are located in the town.

 Geography

-According to the United States Census Bureau, the town has a total area of 36.2 square miles (93.7 km^{2}), of which, 36.2 square miles (93.7 km^{2}) of it is land and 0.03% is water.
+According to the United States Census Bureau, the town has a total area of 36.2 square miles (93.7 km^{2}), of which 36.2 square miles (93.7 km^{2}) is land and 0.03% is water.

 Pier Park lies along the west side of the village of Rockbridge, and the Pine River runs through the park; this park contains a natural rock bridge across the river.
 The town was named after this natural feature.
 The park has two historical markers: one indicating the unique rock formation and the other recognizing its significance as a campsite during the Black Hawk War of 1832.